iffy/lhtml/README.md

 But if you're making documents (or document-like things), you don't want to build and install an entirely new Electron app for each document.

+# How secure is this?

+Security of LHTML hasn't yet been fully vetted.
+Some precautions have been taken, but we should do a full security audit before you open Internet-stranger's LHTML files.
+Here's what we do:

+- All documents are loaded in a sandboxed [`<webview>` tag](http://electron.atom.io/docs/api/web-view-tag/)
+- Documents have no access to node stuff (if the sandbox of `<webview>` is working as designed)
+- Access to `file://` resources is forbidden to documents.
+- Access to `https?://` resources is forbidden to documents.
+- Documents shouldn't be able to open new windows (need to verify this for all cases), so they can't open fake system dialogs, hopefully.

+Insecurish things:

+- Currently, LHTML files are unzipped to a temporary directory, then zipped back up to overwrite the original.
+If an attacker sneaked something into that temporary directory, it would end up back in the zipped LHTML.

 # Development